 But where do you start?

-We’ve compiled a list of over 80 of the very best online resources for project managers, including online training sites, podcasts, ebooks, tools and templates, blogs, and more.
+We’ve compiled a list of over 80 of the very best online resources that any project manager and assistant project manager can use.
+These include online training sites, podcasts, ebooks, tools and templates, blogs, and more.

 - Knowledge Bases & Glossaries

 This on-demand series provided by the Project Management Institute covers the foundational concepts of project management, including key terminology, an explanation of the project lifecycle, project constraints, an overview of 47 project management processes, an introduction to the Project Management Body of Knowledge (), and prep for the Certified Associate in Project Management (CAPM) exam.